ashleyblawas/respdetect/tests/gm/README.txt

-gm08_143ba was collected by the Duke Univeristy Marine Lab
+gm08_143b was collected by the Duke Univeristy Marine Lab.